 A day-ahead market coupling simulation with the FB domain (RAM and PTDF) in the Nordic CCR are done by the NEMOs.
-The FB domains are accumulated for a one-week period before running the simulations.
+The FB domains are accumulated for a 1-week-period before running the simulations.
 However, there is a grace period of 2 weeks after the EDD before the order books can be used.
-Market report elaborating on the market results will therefore be publish 4 weeks after the last delivery day, where 2 week is the grace period.
+Market report elaborating on the market results will therefore be published 4 weeks after the last delivery day, where 2 week is the grace period.

-Week 0 Week 1 Week 2 Week 3 Week 4 Energy delivery Grace period Grace period Simulation Report generation
+Week 0 Week1 Week2 Week3 Week4 Energy delivery Grace period Grace period Simulation Report generation